uttomroy/InterviewResources/Kotlin Basics.md

 ### Kotlin Co Routine
 - In Kotlin, a coroutine is a concurrency design pattern that you can use on the JVM to simplify code that executes asynchronously.
 Coroutines are a powerful feature that allows you to write asynchronous, non-blocking code in a sequential style, making it easier to read and maintain.
-- In co-routine dispatched manages the thread when need to create new thread or when need to use existing thread from the shared thread pool
+- In co-routine dispatcher manages the thread when need to create new thread or when need to use existing thread from the shared thread pool
 - Netty is an open-source, asynchronous event-driven network application framework for rapid development of maintainable high-performance protocol servers and clients.
 In ktor it is being used an enginer for the server.

+### Thread safety way
+- @Synchronized to make method synchronize
+- To synchronize the collection use Java.Util.Collection.SynchronizedList(listOf()), for map SynchronizedMap
+- To iterate the shared list, use synchronized(lst){ do things}